-Covid-19 coronavirus: PM Jacinda Ardern and Ashley Bloomfield on Covid-19 latest
+Covid-19 coronavirus lockdown: 5 deaths, 19 new cases, 75 recoveries: Ashley Bloomfield, Jacinda Ardern with latest updates

+New Zealand's upperhand over Covid-19 has been tinged with the sadness of news of a fifth death - and a warning from the Prime Minister we won't be coming out of lockdown early.

+A futher 19 cases have been reported in the past 24 hours but almost four times that many people - 75 - have been reported as recovered in the same period.
+It means the number of active cases has fallen from 855 to 798.

-A fifth person in New Zealand has died from Covid-19, the third from a cluster at the Rosewood resthome in Linwood, Christchurch.
+The fifth person to die is a man in his 80s - he is the third death from a cluster at the Rosewood rest home in Linwood, Christchurch.

-The man, in his 80s, had been moved from Rosewood to nearby Burwood Hospital.
+The man had been moved from Rosewood to nearby Burwood Hospital, where it was announced today a staff member had also contracted Covid-19.

-Details were given by Director-General of Health Ashley Bloomfield during today's Covid-19 update.
+There are now 15 clusters in New Zealand, up two.
+One of the new clusters involves residents and staff an Auckland rest home, although Director-General of Health Ashley Bloomfield did not give any further details at today's Covid-19 update.

 Bloomfield gave the briefing alongside Prime Minister Jacinda Ardern.

 The other Rosewood patients to die were a 90-year-old woman and a man in his 70s.
-Fears remained for other dementia patients at the home.
+Fears remain for other dementia patients at the home.

 "We need to be prepared for more possible deaths," Bloomfield said.

 Canterbury DHB is investigating how Covid-19 got into the rest home.
-A Burwood worker has also tested positive.

 Referring to the Burwood worker, Bloomfield warned that personal protective equipment (PPE) is "not a failsafe".

+New Zealand is now into day 19 of lockdown - with the Cabinet set to decide early next week whether we will drop to level three on or about Thursday next week (10 days time).

-On day 19 of lockdown, there are 19 new cases of Covid-19 in New Zealand, 15 confirmed and four probable.
+The 19 new cases announced today are made up of 15 confirmed and four probable cases.
 So far, 546 people have recovered.
 That's up 75 on yesterday.

-1349 is the new total number of cases.
+The new total number of cases is 1349 - 798 of them are active.
 There are 15 people in hospital, with four in intensive care.
 One is in a critical condition in Dunedin.

-There are now 15 clusters in New Zealand.
-One of the new ones is in another resthome, in Auckland, with staff and residents affeceted.

-Prime Minister Jacinda Ardern said hoped New Zealanders were enjoying their Easter break, despite the lockdown.
+Ardern sounded a warning that New Zealand was not yet ready to move from level four.

 "Our battle with this virus is far from over," she said.